voodoo/caveman-guide/src/content/blog/15-gout/index.md

 - Gout is a form of inflammatory arthritis caused by the buildup of uric acid crystals in the joints.
 - It's traditionally associated with a "rich" diet high in purines, which break down into uric acid.
 - Foods typically blamed include red meat, organ meats, seafood, and alcohol.
-    > Have you ever had gout?
-Imagine a sledge hammer pummeling your big toe -
-    > over and over.
-Between bypass surgery and gout, I'll take heart surgery.

 ## The Apple Fritter Hypothesis